A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality

-However, calculating both sides of this inequality requires knowing the distilled parameters from the fine-tuning process.
+In the distillation ratio \( R(I) \), each \( I \) has the same denominator, so our focus is on a metric related to the numerator, specifically \( \mathbb{E}[s(f(\mathbf{X};\bm{\theta}_{\text{FT}}(I,\mathcal{D})), Y)] \), which measures the average performance score of the distilled model.
+This average performance score generally inversely correlates with the average testing loss with the expression \(L(\bm\theta)\triangleq \mathbb{E}_{\mathbf{X}\times Y}[\ell(f(\mathbf{X};\bm{\theta}), Y)] \), {where $\ell$ denotes the cross-entropy loss employed by LLM}.
+Hence, we aim at finding the smallest $I$ such that { } However, calculating both sides of this inequality requires knowing the distilled parameters from the fine-tuning process.
 To bypass this, we aim for an approximate solution.
 The distilled parameters are generated through gradient descent, starting from the initial parameters \( \bm{\theta}_0(I) \), with the hidden layers being randomly initialized.
-Using the Taylor Expansion, we find

-Previous research~\cite{Parameterization,Effects-dataset-size} indicates that the difference \( \|\bm{\theta}_{\text{dist}}(I,\mathcal{D}) - \bm{\theta}_0(I)\|_2 \) is minimal in large networks compared to the dataset size \( |\mathcal{D}| \).
-In models such as single-layer ReLU networks~\cite{NNtheory,ReLU}, this difference scales as \(\mathcal{O}\left( \frac{|\mathcal{D}|}{\sqrt{N}} \right)\)~\cite{NTK-1,NTK-2}, where \( N \), the number of model parameters, far exceeds the dataset size in large language models (LLMs)~\cite{dubey2024llama3,APISecurity}.
+Using the Taylor Expansion, we find { } Previous research~\citep{Parameterization,Effects-dataset-size} indicates that the difference \( \|\bm{\theta}_{\text{dist}}(I,\mathcal{D}) - \bm{\theta}_0(I)\|_2 \) is minimal in large networks compared to the dataset size \( |\mathcal{D}| \).
+In models such as single-layer ReLU networks~\citep{NNtheory,ReLU}, this difference scales as \(\mathcal{O}\left( \frac{|\mathcal{D}|}{\sqrt{N}} \right)\)~\citep{NTK-1,NTK-2}, where \( N \), the number of model parameters, far exceeds the dataset size in large language models (LLMs)~\citep{dubey2024llama3,APISecurity}.
 The first term, independent of fine-tuning, dominates and effectively predicts the distillation ratio.
 We refer to this term as the \textbf{Distillation Difficulty} (DD\( (I) \)), defined as

 This score, which can be estimated using a sample average, represents the distilled model performance of the model when specific layers \( I \) are secured.
 A higher \textbf{DD\( (I) \)} suggests better security performance, indicating a lower distillation ratio \( R(I) \).
 Therefore, our SOLID operates in the following way.
 SOLID begins by sampling evaluation data {targeting general capabilities} from the underlying distribution, and then computes DD\( (I_l) \) for each set of secured layers \( I_l = \{1,...,l\} \) for \( l = 1,...,L \).
 SOLID stops at the smallest \( l^* \) that satisfies DD\( (I_{l^*}) \geq (1-\varepsilon) \text{DD}([L]) \).